Madeira Wine

 Method

-Store upright in a cool, dark location away from direct sunlight and temperature fluctuations
+Store in cool, dark location away from direct sunlight and heat sources; can be stored upright or slightly angled

 Duration